ronomon/reed-solomon/README.md

 buffer[0] = 255;
 // Corrupt a parity shard:
 buffer[dataShards + parityShards - 1] = 255;
-// We still have enough parity to corrupt another shard if we wanted to.
+// We still have enough parity to corrupt another shard.

 // Specify each corrupted shard according to its index in the array:
 // If a corrupted shard is not specified, the result will be wrong.